Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_configuration.md

     keytool -import -alias wso2carbon -file ssl/wso2carbon.pem -keystore client-truststore.jks -storepass wso2carbon
     ```

-    If the trustore contains wso2carbon.jks keystore, we must delete it and import the new wso2carbon.jks keystore using comand below.
+    If the trustore contains wso2carbon.jks keystore, you won't be allowed to import wso2carbon.jks.
+Thus, we must delete it using command below and afterwards we could import the new wso2carbon.jks keystore.

     ```bash
     sudo su "dockerusername"